ieyjzhou/ieyjzhou.github.io/_teaching/2015-spring-teaching-2.md

 ---
-title: "Teaching experience 2"
+title: "Engineering Optimization 工程优化"
 collection: teaching
 type: "Workshop"
-permalink: /teaching/2015-spring-teaching-1
+permalink: /teaching/2023-spring-teaching-1
-venue: "University 1, Department"
+venue: "Undergraduate course, Zhengzhou University, School of Management Engineering, 2021"
-date: 2015-01-01
+date: 2023-02-02
-location: "City, Country"
+location: "Zhengzhou, China"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.